arokem/boot-camps/python/testing/README.md

 >try to figure out the problem, and correct the function to give the right
 >answer.

+### Test Driven Development - the joy of Red/Green/Refactor

+Instead of fixing the above code, we're going to delete get_sightings, and do a very simple run through TDD.

+The big idea here is that you think about your problem and write your unit tests *before* you write a single line of code.
+- This forces you to think about what your problem in terms of different modes of success/failure and various edge cases, rather than just the basic functionality.
+- It means that you implement the right amount of functionality without overbuilding.
+- It also gives you a ready-made specification for your design

+We have already written our first 4 test cases.
+- Run ``nosetests``.
+You will see everything fail (Red)

+Now we're going to write a bare minimum ``get_sightings`` that passes the first test case.
+The code will be really stupid

+    def get_sightings(filename, focusanimal):
+		return (2, 17)

+This is clearly wrong BUT it passes a couple of test cases.
+It has also forced you to think about the structure of your function.

+Now that you have a couple of Greens you would refactor the code to be a little smarter.

+Continue to repeat this process of turning Red to Green; then refactoring and cleaning up.

+Hopefully, this actually helps you write better code that has fewer bugs, and gives you deeper insight into the structure of your program.

+Example:

+    def get_sightings_loop(filename, focusanimal):

+    	# Load table
+    	tab = ml.csv2rec(filename)

+    	# Standardize capitalization of focusanimal
+    	focusanimal = focusanimal.capitalize()

+    	# Loop through all records, countings recs and animals
+        totalrecs = 0.
+        totalcount = 0.
+    	for rec in tab:
+            if rec['animal'] == focusanimal:
+            	totalrecs += 1
+            	totalcount += rec['count']

+    	if totalrecs==0:
+            meancount = 0
+    	else:
+        	meancount = totalcount/totalrecs

+    	# Return num of records and animals seen
+    	return totalrecs, meancount

+__BONUS__ If there is time, write some tests that will pass for a different csv file.

 Making a Standalone Script
 --------------------------